Loukoumades Greek Honey Donuts

 - Greek yogurt – We use the Greek variety because it is thicker and has less whey compared to regular yogurt.
 If you use regular yogurt, you may need a little more flour for consistency.
 See my video for the right consistency.

-- Sugar - These are of course sweet, but you can reduce the sugar by almost half if you want.
+- Sugar – These are, of course, sweet, but you can reduce the sugar by almost half if you want.

-- Egg - I like using an egg because it does add a wonderfully rich texture to the dough.
-But, you can also omit the egg and use additional yogurt.
+- Egg – I like using an egg because it does add a wonderfully rich texture to the dough.
+But you can also omit the egg and use additional yogurt.

-- Vanilla - You can use vanilla extract, and bean paste, or substitute some of the sugar for vanilla sugar.
+- Vanilla – You can use vanilla extract, bean paste, or substitute some of the sugar for vanilla sugar.

-Loukoumades - Greek honey donuts
+Step-by-step: Loukoumades – Greek honey donuts

 Dough